Angel1612/fylux.github.io/_posts/2017-06-29-list_vs_vector.md

 In this article, I am going to compare the performance of linked lists against vectors when we want to store elements in order of insertion (*<a href="http://www.cplusplus.com/reference/vector/vector/push_back/">push_back</a>*).
 This is one of the few cases where I consider linked lists to be a good choice.
 I won't cover random insertion and elimination because there is no doubt about the poor performance of vectors in that case.

 I can recommend lots of comparisons like <a href="https://baptiste-wicht.com/posts/2012/12/cpp-benchmark-vector-list-deque.html">this</a> one comparing the performance of different data structures with respect to the number of elements.
 However, this doesn't show us the reasons and the results that we are looking for.
-Instead, I will try to explain the aspects that can affect their performance and how to choose the best option according to these factors, avoiding easy conclusions.
+Instead, I will try to explain the aspects that can affect their performance and how to choose the best option according to these factors, avoiding easy conclusions.<!--more-->

 <br/>
 ## Thinking